Direct twisted Galois stratification: Direct image theorems

 \subsection{Quantifier elimination for direct Galois formulae}

 \begin{theorem} Let $(R,\varsigma)$ be the inversive closure of a transformal domain of finite $\varsigma$-type over a difference field or $\Z$.
 Let $\theta(x)=\theta(x;a)$ be a first order formula in the language of difference rings in variables $x=x_1,\ldots,x_n$ with parameters $a$ from $(R,\varsigma)$.
-Then we have the following. \begin{enumerate} \item There exists a direct Galois stratification $\cA$ of the difference affine $n$-space over $(R,\varsigma)$ such that
+Then we have the following. \begin{enumerate} \item There exists a direct Galois stratification $\cA$ of the difference affine $n$-space over a finite $\varsigma$-localisation $(R',\varsigma)$ of $R$ such that